mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zoom-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Zoom meetings Graph connector.

->[!NOTE]
->The Zoom meetings Graph connector is in preview.
-If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities
 - Index meeting related data such as transcript and summary.
 - Enable your end users to ask questions related to their Zoom meetings in Copilot.